tobia80/zio-entity/README.md

 ### Schema evolution ready

-Plug in protobuf, avro, json, zio-schema in order to manage database and communication evolution.
+Plug in protobuf, avro, json in order to manage database and communication evolution.

 ### Testable in milliseconds